CallParty/CallParty/README.md

 # todo

+change "/" to serve a react app (instead of the static bootstrap page)

+admin.callparty.org goes to 104.198.233.193 (then redo letsencrypt) callparty.org goes to https://github.com/kelseyah/call-party

-testout botkits data store (once we have a mongo db in the cloud somewhere) change "/" to serve a react app (instead of the static bootstrap page) move to new git repository (delete old git repository with secrets in history)
+testout botkits data store (once we have a mongo db in the cloud somewhere)

 google todo:
 - way to upgrade gcloud account & get 2 static IP addresses?